Capital gains tax: Locked-in effect

-Because capital gains are taxed only upon realization, an individual who owns a security that has increased in value may be reluctant to sell it.
-The seller knows that when sold, tax is levied on the positive difference of the price at which the security was bought and the price at which the security was sold.
+Because capital gains are taxed only upon realization, an individual who owns a security that has increased in value may be less likely to sell it.
+The seller knows that when sold, tax is levied on the positive difference of the price at which the security was bought and the price at sale.
 If the seller chooses not to sell, the tax is postponed to later date.
-The present discounted value of the tax liabilities is reduced by the postponement of the tax.
-Therefore, the seller has an incentive to hold the securities longer.
-And this distortion caused by the capital gains tax has been called the locked-in effect or lock-in effect.
+Postponing allows more time for the security to grow in value and generate returns.
+If the seller delays the sale, though the absolute value of the tax is greater than if they had not delayed, the present discounted value of the tax is reduced; thus allowing the security to grow undoes the tax.
+Therefore, the seller has an incentive to hold the securities longer than they would have without capital gains tax.
+This distortion has been called the locked-in effect or lock-in effect.

 Martin Feldstein, former chairman of the Council of Economic Advisers under President Reagan has claimed that the effect is so large that reducing the capital gains tax would lead individuals to sell securities that they previously had refused to sell, to such an extent that government revenues would actually increase.
-More recent estimates suggest that a permanent reduction in the capital gains tax rate would have little effect.
+1994 estimates suggest that a permanent reduction in the capital gains tax rate would have little effect.